 Later, you'll take a transfer to Punta Arenas or Puerto Natales where the trip ends.
 We can arrange your transfer to El Calafate, southern Argentina, if needed.

 What our customers think of Pumas of Torres del Paine

 Pumas of Torres del Paine trips scored 4.5/5 from 2 reviews

 Highlights: spending time with a mother puma and her cubs at sunset and sunrise, walking a trail with a puma after the first snowfall of the season.

 Travelled: April 2022

 I had only minimal information on various puma tracking expeditions, and they were all full until 2023.
 You found me what must have been the last single spot for what I wanted in 2022; you connected me with the best local expedition provider, and the best puma tracking guides.
 Therefore, that makes you the BEST!

 Prices, Departures and Inclusions

-The price of USD $4,298 per person is based on double occupancy.
+The price of USD $4,298 per person is based on two people sharing a room.

-Trips are guaranteed to depart with a minimum of 3 people.
-Maximum group size is 6 people.
+Trips are guaranteed to depart with a minimum of three people.
+Maximum group size is six people.